Andriiklymiuk/corgi/README.md

 You need to create corgi-compose.yml file in root of your target repo to create services and db services.

-Examples of corgi-compose.yml files are in [examples folder](./examples/) and .
+Examples of corgi-compose.yml files are in [examples folder](./examples/).
 You can also check what should be in corgi-compose.yml by running ```corgi docs```.
 It will print out all possible items in corgi .yml file or you can go to [corgi compose items doc](./resources/readme/corgi_compose_items.md).

 Then run, which will create db_services.
 ```bash